UniversalRobots/Universal_Robots_ROS_Documentation/doc/ros2_controller_vs_driver.rst

    :align: right
    :width: 400px

-Using the :ref:`ur_robot_driver` which is a ROS 2 driver that offers full `ros2_control
+To control your robot using ROS 2, you can utilize the :ref:`ur_robot_driver`, an Open-Source ROS 2 driver that is maintained by Universal Robots and offers full compatibility with `ros2_control
-<https://control.ros.org>`_ compatibility.
-This allows visualizing the robot's state in RViz and
-control its motions through ROS 2.
-It works with CB3, e-Series (PolyScope 5) and PolyScope X robots.
+<https://control.ros.org>`_.
+This driver allows you to visualize the robot's state in RViz and control its motions through ROS 2.
+It supports CB3, e-Series, and PolyScope X robots.

-Use the ROS 2 driver to build your own application on the ROS framework leveraging available drivers for other hardware components, sensor integration and ready-to-use software functionalities such as collision-aware path-planning.
+By leveraging the ROS 2 driver, you can build your own application on the ROS framework.
+This includes integrating drivers for other hardware components, incorporating sensors, and utilizing ready-to-use software functionalities such as collision-aware path planning.

-The ROS 2 driver uses the :ref:`ur_client_library` to communicate with the robot.
+The ROS 2 driver communicates with the robot using the :ref:`ur_client_library`.

 Build your own external application using the C++ library
 ---------------------------------------------------------